jaydeegbobeh/eng88/Cybersecuirty/README.md

 - e.g codes generated from user's smartphone, fingerprints, facial recognition
 - Increase the confidence of users as there are multiple layers of security
 - Good defence against account hacks, but disadvantage: people may lose their phones or SIMs => can't generate an authentication code
+- In vulnerability checker app we had username password and also captcha

 ## Authentication Protocols
 - NTLM - suite of Microsoft security protocols intended to provide authentication, integrity and confidentiality to users